-A project-based business that supports the initial and ongoing needs of those who view their aircraft as an investment in their brand.

-She previously financed over 200 aircraft transactions worth over \$1Bn USD during the course of her tenure at a \$100Bn+ financial institutions with no repossession or losses and credits transparency and mutual respect with her clients for the results.
-She first financed a privacy trust in 2016 and financed several privacy trusts during her career.
+Shelley A. Svoren is the CEO and founder of Infinite Branches, a project-based business that supports the initial and ongoing needs of those who view their aircraft as an investment in their brand.
+She previously financed over 200 aircraft transactions worth over \$1bn during her tenure at a \$100bn plus financial institutions with no repossession or losses and credits transparency and mutual respect with her clients for the results.
+Svoren first financed a privacy trust in 2016 and financed several privacy trusts during her career.
 She previously worked as a federal banking regulator and in corporate finance for multinational corporations.
-She serves as a board member of the International Aviation Womens Association and is a speaker on aviation industry and leadership issues.
+Svoren serves as a board member of the International Aviation Womens Association and is a speaker on aviation industry and leadership issues.